Madison Muskies

 The debut Muskies team had a league-best 87–52 record, 6.5 games ahead of the Appleton Foxes in the North Division, however, they lost the Midwest League championship to the Foxes 2 games to 1.
-Romano, a Muskies outfielder, was the Midwest League Most Valuable Player in 1982.
+Tom Romano, a Muskies outfielder, was the Midwest League Most Valuable Player in 1982.
 In 1991, they made their second and last championship appearance, this time losing to the Clinton Giants 3 games to 0.
+That year, Muskies manager Gary Jones was awarded Midwest League Manager of the Year.

 The Muskies played their last home game in Madison against the Foxes in 1993.
 In a driving rainstorm, with Appleton leading 5–3 in the bottom of the ninth inning, the Foxes' pitcher slipped on the mound and his manager requested that the game be called.
 After a second slip, the umpire called the game, ending the Muskies' Madison tenure in anticlimactic fashion: Madison's final home game ended with one out in the bottom of the ninth, with the potential tying run coming to bat.

 They finished their 12-year run in Madison with an 860–786 record, .522 winning percentage, including three division titles and four second-place finishes.